FrancesCoronel/personal-website-v3/_posts/2010-05-12-a-little-poetry-never-hurt-anyone.md

 Yes, very dark outside.
 A reminder of
 That one guy.
 Breathing on a lonesome world right now indeed.
-Those thoughts of “him” are toxic to anyone’s brain.
+Those thoughts of "him" are toxic to anyone’s brain.
 With his eyes as black and deep as the Mariana trench and I'm drowning in the sea.